Single-shot and measurement-based quantum error correction via fault complexes: Single-shot decoding for fault complexes

 Per the main text, this fault complex has no ``meta-detectors'' and can be reduced to a length-3 sub-complex without any loss of information.
 To understand why this is the case, first notice that the detector matrices $D_X$ and $D_Z$ already contain fault locations, using the terminology of CBQC, of data and ancilla faults.
 This can be seen by constructing, e.g., the matrix $D_X$ for $\delta=2$ and performing column and row operations

 In the above matrix, the odd rows detect ancilla faults and the even rows detect data faults, while odd columns are ancilla fault locations and even columns are data fault locations.
 Unlike in the CBQC framework for single-shot error correction, in the fault complex picture, there is no distinction between data faults and ancilla faults, or equivalently between detectors arising from stabilizers ($H_X$) and detectors arising from meta-checks ($M_X$).
 Thus, for any error $e_X$ with syndrome $s_X = D_X e_X$ we have $\partial_1 s_X = \partial_1 \partial_2 e_X = 0$.

-In \cref{eq:foliated_single_shot_check} we have also highlighted two blocks.
+This distinction runs deep in the CBQC community and has historically influenced decoder design, particularly in phenomenological noise simulations where faults are sampled in separate steps.
+In such simulations, faults on data qubits are first drawn from the space $C_i$ , and only afterwards are ancilla qubit faults sampled from $C_{i \pm 1}$.
+This sequential treatment reinforces the mindset that data and ancilla faults are fundamentally distinct and should be handled separately.
+Consequently, decoder designs—especially for single-shot codes with metachecks—have traditionally relied on heuristics to merge these distinct fault types into an effective decoding matrix-\cite{quintavalle_single-shot_2021, higgott_improved_2023}.
+By contrast, the fault complex framework eliminates this conceptual divide.
+By embedding data and measurement faults in the same vector spaces, $F_i$ and $F_{i+1}$ for primal and dual faults, respectively, it provides a natural and systematic way to construct the appropriate detector check matrices.
+This is illustrated in\cref{eq:foliated_single_shot_check} where the structure of $D_X$ naturally recovers the effective parity-check matrix for decoding.
+Rather than relying on intuition, as was done in prior works, the fault complex formalism directly specifies the correct boundary operators, yielding the appropriate check structure from first principles.
 The first block (teal) is the relevant check matrix for a single round of the overlapping window decoder, specifying a single detector block in the overlapping window decoder for $w=1$.
 The second block (red) is identical to the single-stage decoding matrix proposed in Ref.~\cite{higgott_improved_2023}.
 This block can be recovered from block one by treating the ancilla faults from the previous round (first column of block one) as perfect, which eliminates them from the decoding problem.
 The full block is the relevant detector check matrix for a window size $w = 2$.

+Thus, the fault complex formalism provides a rigorous derivation of the single-shot decoding strategy—resolving prior uncertainties about how to construct the appropriate parity-check matrix for decoding single-shot codes with metachecks.